-In our study, multilayered HPPC was more resistant toward water ingress and shows transport behavior closer to topcoat PE.
-Due to the unknown contributions of its constitutive layers to overall permeability of this multilayered coating, the permeance parameter was a good reference to assess the membrane performance despite being heavily dependent on pressure and thickness.
+The notion that hydrothermal exposure can alter the aggregate porosity of the coating may necessitate a careful review and implementation of industry standards for pipelines and other coated structures that are exposed to hydrothermal conditions.
+In our study, multilayered HPPC was more resistant toward water ingress and showed transport behavior closer to topcoat PE.
+The vapor transport reduced by one order of magnitude for HPPC at temperatures where the FBE primer experienced plasticization effects (> 65°C).
 Empirical data and performance analyses presented in this study can shed light on barrier performance of the coatings of interest at elevated temperature.
-They can also provide a solid foundation to study selectivity performance of these materials in binary diffusion systems, such as wet gas permeation or salt ingress.
+They can also provide a solid foundation to study selectivity performance of these materials in binary diffusion systems, such as wet gas permeation or salt ingress, which are of significance not only for pipeline applications but also for process equipment and underground storage tanks.